yoctoproject/poky/documentation/overview-manual/yp-intro.rst

 Packages for Finished Targets
 -----------------------------

-The following lists components associated with packages for finished
+Here are components associated with packages for finished targets:
-targets:

 -  *Matchbox:* Matchbox is an Open Source, base environment for the X Window System running on non-desktop, embedded platforms such as